CiscoHD/LabRemoCopy/README.md

         - _**listener_callback**_ method

-            * The verification and the conection to db is commented for the test
+            * The verification and the conection to DB is commented for the test

             * Change the name attributes in  _**msg_contract**_